 Think about it.
 ISIS and Islamic extremism, a fragmenting European Union, a resurgent Russia, a wobbly world economy, and a divided and hostile American populace, and Americans are still willing to take their chances with Donald Trump.
 Americans are not as stupid as the progressive Left would have us believe.
 They are intelligent, savvy, and just.
 They are willing to reject decades of temperate moderation and take a chance on fundamental social revolution.
 They must be listened to.
 They have not been manipulated, sold a bill of goods, or tricked; and to believe that is to disrespect the American electorate and democracy itself.

-The election of 2016 is the most important in recent years.
-If Donald Trump is elected along with a Republican Congress, years of progressive interventionism, anti-liberalism, and politically correct polices will be rolled back.
+The election of 2016 was the most important in recent years.
+Donald Trump was elected along with a Republican Congress, so years of progressive interventionism, anti-liberalism, and politically correct polices will be rolled back.
 Gone will be accommodation in the name of negotiation, and back will be the Kissinger days of Machiavellian realpolitik.
 Name your enemies and with your trusted allies, destroy them.
 Worry less about collectivism, communalism, and good will; and liberate individual enterprise, creativity, and intelligence.

 Yes, there are risks.
 Political neophytes have had their comeuppance from the days of Ancient Rome to today; but Donald Trump is no babe in the woods.
 Washington politics may be superficially different from the world of real estate, but at heart they are both brutal, no-holds-barred, win-at-all-costs wars; and the victor in both arenas is the man or woman who has resolve, indomitable will, supreme self-confidence and –assurance, brains, and uncanny insight.